Bergamo

 • Aeroporto for airport

-• Orio Center for the Shopping Centre opposite the airport
+• Orio Center for Shopping Centre opposite the airport

 • Stazione Inf.
-Funicolare for the lower station of Citta Alta funicular
+Funicolare for lower station of Citta Alta funicular

 • Stazione Sup.
-Funicolare for the upper station of Citta Alta funicular
+Funicolare for upper station of Citta Alta funicular

 • Colle Aperto northwestern terminus for buses doing the full route, at the lower station of the funicular to San Vigilio